aditya123473892/wagtail/Issue-tracking-process.md

 * It may require a non-trivial amount of work to confirm the presence of a bug.
 In this case, feedback and further details from other contributors, whether or not they can replicate the bug, would be particularly welcomed.
 * It may require further discussion to decide whether the proposal is a good idea or not - if so, it will be tagged "design decision needed".

 We will endeavour to make sure that issues don't remain in this state for prolonged periods.
+Issues and PRs tagged "design decision needed" will be revisited regularly and discussed with at least two core contributors - we aim to review each ticket at least once per release cycle (= 6 weeks).

 ## Pull requests